Oshirobeta/apex-ip-labels/README.md

-# APEX - anomalous ip labels
+# APEX - Anomalous IP labels
 Labelled IP addresses with analysis on the possible anomaly types.
 The IP addresses and network traffic traces we investigated are from the MAWI Archive (https://mawi.wide.ad.jp/mawi/)

 ## Links for the raw traffic traces (.pacp) of specific date can be found at: